-- An affiliate partner can increase their website’s affiliate earnings by increasing EPC.
+- Affiliate partners can increase their website’s affiliate earnings by increasing EPC.

 What Does EPC Mean In Affiliate Marketing?

 EPC stands for earnings per click and is an essential metric for affiliate marketers, affiliate partners and those in the affiliate networks who wish to gauge the success of their campaigns.

 EPC is an affiliate marketing term for the average amount of money you earn each time a visitor clicks one of your affiliate links.

-That definition of EPC holds true for companies that run affiliate programs, as well as their partners who publish the links.
+That definition of EPC holds true for companies that run affiliate programs and their affiliate partners who publish the links.